MicrosoftDocs/fabric-docs/docs/real-time-intelligence/monitor-metrics.md

 ---
-title: Metric operation logs
+title: Metrics
-description: View a set of metric operation logs that you can query in your Fabric workspace monitoring database.
+description: View and analyze the metrics of ingestions, materialized views, and continuous exports of an Eventhouse KQL database within Real-Time Intelligence.
-author: KesemSharabi
+author: shsagir
-ms.author: kesharab
+ms.author: shsagir
 ms.topic: reference
 ms.date: 11/06/2024

 ---

-# Metric operations
+# Metrics

-Metric operation logs are part of the Eventhouse logs and are registered in the Eventhouse KQL database, which is part of the Real-Time Intelligence solution.
-You can use these logs to monitor the usage and performance of your workspace.
+The metrics table contains the details of ingestions, materialized views, and continuous exports of an Eventhouse KQL database, which is part of Real-Time Intelligence.
+For each metric, a log event record is stored in the **EventhouseMetrics** table.

 ## Metric operation logs

-A list of metrics that allow you to monitor the following aspects of an Eventhouse:

-* Ingestions
-* Materialized Views
-* Continuous Exports

-You can use the Metric logs to:
+Use the metrics to:

-* Analyze ingestion performance and trends
+* Analyze ingestion performance and trends.
-* Monitor batch vs streaming ingestions
+* Monitor batch vs streaming ingestions.
-* Troubleshoot ingestion failures
+* Troubleshoot ingestion failures.
-* Deep dive into ingestion flows
+* Deep dive into ingestion flows.
-* Materialized views monitoring and health
+* Materialized views monitoring and health.
-* Continuous exports monitoring
+* Continuous exports monitoring.

-This table lists the metric logs.
+The following table describes the columns stored in the **EventhouseMetrics** table:

 | Column Name | Type | Description |
 |--|--|--|